 Because electric is our focus every day we also check for anything else in your home that may indicate an electrical problem.
 This is where a trained eye can make all the difference.

 The second sort of electrical safety inspection we perform is a whole house inspection.
-This is not a free service because it takes much more time and covers many more areas.
 During a whole house inspection we test every outlet to make sure it is working correctly.
 We test each GFCI outlet to insure proper function and note any that are not in place.

 We test all fixtures, including lights and fans to make sure they are working properly.
 We check the electrical circuit panel box for any signs of aging including rust and corrosion.
 We check that it is properly grounded.
 We check for proper terminations, make sure that the breaker size is in accordance with the wire size, check for double breakers and we check the condition of the main power cable.